 Investment Management Services

 Alexander Randolph Advisory, Inc. is an investment advisory firm registered with the Securities and Exchange Commission (SEC) that provides investment management services for both individuals and institutions on a fee only basis.
-We currently manage approximately $276 million in client assets.
+At the end of 2019, we managed approximately $306 million in client assets.

 Financial Education is Your Most Important Investment